KonstantinAntoniadi/matrix_CPP/README.md

 | `*=`  | Multiplication assignment (`MulMatrix`/`MulNumber`) | the number of columns of the first matrix does not equal the number of rows of the second matrix |
 | `(int i, int j)`  | Indexation by matrix elements (row, column) | index is outside the matrix |

-## Chapter II

-- The program must be developed in C++ language of C++17 standard using gcc compiler
-- The program code must be located in the src folder
-- When writing code it is necessary to follow the Google style
-- Implement the matrix as an `S21Matrix` class
-- Use only the `matrix_`, `rows_` and `cols_` fields as private.
-- Implement the access to private fields `rows_` and `cols_` via accessor and mutator.
-If the matrix increases in size, it is filled with zeros.
-If it decreases in size, the excess is simply discarded.
-- Make it as a static library (with s21_matrix_oop.h header file)
-- Implement the operations described [above](#matrix-operations)
-- Overload the operators according to the table in the chapter [above](#matrix-operations)
-- Prepare full coverage of library functions code with unit-tests using the GTest library
-- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix_oop.a)